In New York, you’ll now get there faster on a bike than in a cab

 The report found that taxi speeds in Manhattan’s central business district (an area extending from the city’s southern tip up to the base of Central Park) have been steadily decreasing over the past five years.
 In 2013, the average taxi speed was 8.5 miles per hour.
 By 2018 (the city’s most recent numbers), it had gone to 7 miles per hour.
 This gets even slower if you look specifically at the “Midtown core,” an area bounded by the East River, Ninth Avenue, 59th Street, and 35th Street, and populated largely by office towers.
 There, cab trips slowed to 4.9 miles per hour in 2018.

 On the flipside, Citi Bikes are proliferating, and tend to arrive at their Manhattan destinations faster than cabs.
 A trip of up to half a mile in the city takes, on average, five minutes and 37 seconds by cab but just four minutes on a Citi Bike.
 That makes riding a bike about 30% faster.
 The same goes for longer rides.
-A trip between 1.5 and two miles in Midtown takes just more than 21 minutes in a taxi and 14 minutes, 30 seconds on a Citi Bike.
+A trip between 1.5 and 2 miles in Midtown takes just more than 21 minutes in a taxi and 14 minutes, 30 seconds on a Citi Bike.

 Using a Citi Bike not only produces zero carbon emissions, but it’s also a lot cheaper than hailing a taxi.
 That 14.5-minute trip in Midtown costs $1.87 on a Citi Bike—while you’d have to pay $13.60 to sit for an extra 6.5 minutes in a cab.